 While some might argue they're less aerodynamic, they certainly don't make the bike feel any less fast but all that speed comes at a cost for comfort.

 Cervelo S3 disc: Frame

-Although disc brakes are themselves less aerodynamic than their rim counterparts, Cervélo claims that the S3 disc is marginally more aerodynamic than the non-disc version.
+Although disc brakes are traditionally less aerodynamic than their rim counterparts, Cervélo along with a number of other major bike brands, claim that its disc brake bike is marginally more aerodynamic than the non-disc version.

-The reason is that fitting disc brakes has allowed Cervélo to make the S3 more aerodynamic in other areas, resulting in a net reduction in drag of a claimed 2W.
+This, it claims, is because it has been able to improve the S3's aerodynamics in other areas resulting in a net reduction in drag of a claimed two watts.